JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 # Comparative Energy Cost Analysis of Guanine-Cytosine Content in Species

 ## Introduction
-In the given research project, the objective is to conduct a comparison of guanine-cytosine (GC) composition percentages among five subjects: danio rerio (casper Zebrafish), H37RV Mycobacterium tuberculosis, canis lupus familiaris (dog), mus musculus (house mouse), & homosapiens (humans.)
-The intention is to perform a  statistical analysis using a one-way analysis of variance (ANOVA) approach.
-The guanine-cytosine composition is an essential genomic trait that can provide insights into the genetic makeup and evolution of organisms.
-Through comparison assessments of guanine-cytosine composition percentages across five species, researchers can gain a better understanding identifying regions of genomic variation.
+In the given research project, the objective is to conduct a comparison of guanine-cytosine (GC) composition percentages among thirty-one species.
+The intention is to perform statistical analysis such as ANOVA tests, homogenity, posthoc test, t-tests and more to compare and understand the difference in variation based on the species DNA sequences.
+The guanine-cytosine composition is an essential genomic trait that can provide insights to the genetic makeup and evolution of organisms.
+Through comparison assessments of guanine-cytosine composition percentages across the species, researchers can gain a better understanding identifying regions of genomic variation.

-## Dataset Description
+## Dataset Overview
-For the analysis, genomic sequences were obtained from public databases for each of the species below:
-* Canis Lupus Familiaris(Dog): NCBI Genome - https://www.ncbi.nlm.nih.gov/datasets/taxonomy/9615/
-* Mus Musculus (House Mouse): NCBI Genome - https://www.ncbi.nlm.nih.gov/datasets/taxonomy/10090/
-* Mycobacterium Tuberculosis: TB Database - https://www.ncbi.nlm.nih.gov/datasets/taxonomy/1773/
-* Danio Rerio(Casper Zebrafish): ZFIN - https://www.ncbi.nlm.nih.gov/datasets/taxonomy/7955/
-* Homo sapiens: NCBI Genome - https://www.ncbi.nlm.nih.gov/datasets/taxonomy/9606/

 ## Data Analysis and Visualization
 ### Data Preparation
 To calculate the guanine-cytosine composition percentage, computational methods were used to analyze the genomic sequences.
-I used utliization tools, Biopython and custom scripts to extract genomic sequence and understand the differences in the statistical analysis of the species.
+I used utliization tools such as Pandas, Biopython Statsmodels, SciPy, Matplotlib, and Pandas to extract genomic sequence and create visuals to gain a better understanding on the differences in the statistical analysis among species.
 The resulting guanine-cytosine composition percentages were used for further analysis for a ANOVA analysis.

 ### Data Comparison
 To compare the GC composition percentages between five species, employment of statistical analysis techniques such as one-way ANOVA analysis tests were conducted.
 If and when the discrepancy was ever too significant for variability, a post-hoc test should be involved to identify the pairwise differences between species.
 Below are the species represented by it's JPEG images along with their corresponding guanine-cytosine percentage content: